-Tuition The cost of a UMass Amherst education includes tuition and required fees, and if you live on campus, you will have a room and board and a meal plan charge on your university bill.
-Visit UMass Amherst Undergraduate Admissions for more information.
+The cost of an Isenberg and UMass Amherst education includes tuition and required fees (Isenberg has a separate fee to attend), and if you live on campus, you will have a room and board and a meal plan charge on your university bill.
+Rates are established in the spring for the following academic year.

 There are plenty of ways for you to help finance your college education.
 You can apply for scholarships, grants, loans, and work-study, or you may reach beyond UMass Amherst and get a part-time job in town.
 Just make sure you explore all of the possibilities through the office of Financial Aid, ask for help when you need it, and get all of the forms in on time.

 Recently, more than $850,000 in scholarship aid was awarded to Isenberg students through the Isenberg Scholarship Program.
 The majority of these scholarships are generously funded by alumni, members of the Isenberg School community, and business friends.
 These scholarships are intended to recognize the hard work and academic success of our students, as well as assist them with the expense of their education.

 We encourage all current/matriculated Isenberg students who intend to return to UMass Amherst for the following academic year to apply to the Scholarship Program.